Khovanov homology and rational unknotting: Rational tangles and the -invariant

 Let us mention that Kotelskiy, Watson and Zibrowius have given an elegant way to compute the Bar-Natan complex over $\mathbb{F}_2$ of rational tangles using immersed curves~\cite[Example~6.2]{KWZ}.
 Potentially, their methods also work over the integers, which would give an alternative proof of \cref{thm:thompson}.

 Let us now have a look at the category $\Cob^{3,\bullet}_{\modl}(4)$ of 4-ended crossingless tangle diagrams with base point, and cobordisms between them.
 Recall that for two end points, we have found that $\Cob^{3,\bullet}_{\modl}(2)$ is equivalent to $\mathcal{M}_{\Z[G]}$ (see \Cref{sec:zg}).
-For four end points, a similar strategy of delooping and simplifying cobordisms leads to the following, which is just a reformulation of \cite[Theorem~1.1]{KWZ}: \begin{theorem} Consider the $\Z[G]$-enriched category with the two objects \img{tangle0} and~\img{tangleinfty}, and graded $\Z[G]$-morphism modules generated by the identity cobordisms, which we both denote by $I$, and the saddle cobordisms $\img{tangle0}\to\img{tangleinfty}$ and $\img{tangleinfty}\to\img{tangle0}$, which we both denote by $S$, and compositions of these morphisms, modulo the relations $S^3 = GS$.
-Then the inclusion of the additive graded closure of this category into $\Cob^{3,\bullet}_{\modl}(4)$ is an equivalence of categories. \end{theorem} This theorem gives us a compact notation for $\Cob^{3,\bullet}_{\modl}(4)$: objects are isomorphic to shifted sums of $\img{tangle0}$ and $\img{tangleinfty}$, and morphisms are equal to $\Z[G]$-linear combinations of $I$, $S$ and $S^2$.
+For four end points, a similar strategy of delooping and simplifying cobordisms leads to the following, which is just a reformulation of \cite[Theorem~1.1]{KWZ}: \begin{theorem} Consider the $\Z[G]$-enriched category with the two objects \img{tangle0} and~\img{tangleinfty}, and graded $\Z[G]$-morphism modules generated by the identity cobordisms, which we both denote by~$I$, and the saddle cobordisms $\img{tangle0}\to\img{tangleinfty}$ and $\img{tangleinfty}\to\img{tangle0}$, which we both denote by~$S$, and compositions of these morphisms, modulo the relations~$S^3 = GS$.
+Then the inclusion of the additive graded closure of this category into $\Cob^{3,\bullet}_{\modl}(4)$ is an equivalence of categories. \end{theorem} This theorem gives us a compact notation for $\Cob^{3,\bullet}_{\modl}(4)$: objects are isomorphic to shifted sums of $\img{tangle0}$ and~$\img{tangleinfty}$, and morphisms are equal to $\Z[G]$-linear combinations of~$I$, $S$ and~$S^2$.
 For convenience, we write $D\coloneqq S^2 - G$ (following \cite{KWZ}).
-Note that $SD = DS = 0$ and $D^2 = -GD$.
+Note that $SD = DS = 0$ and~$D^2 = -GD$.

-From now on until the rest of this section, we will for the most part omit homological and quantum gradings without further mention. \begin{dfn} A \emph{zigzag complex} is a graded chain complex $(\bigoplus_{i=0}^{n} A_i,\sum_{i=1}^{n} d_i)$ over $\Mat(\Cob^{3,\bullet}_{\modl}(4))$ satisfying the following: \begin{enumerate}[label=(\roman*)] \item Each $A_i$ is either \img{tangle0} or \img{tangleinfty} with a quantum and homological degree shift. \item Each $d_i$ has domain and target $A_{i-1}\to A_i$ or $A_i\to A_{i-1}$, and is one of the following five maps:
+For the rest of the section, we will for the most part omit homological and quantum gradings without further mention. \begin{dfn} A \emph{zigzag complex} is a graded chain complex $(\bigoplus_{i=0}^{n} A_i,\sum_{i=1}^{n} d_i)$ over $\Mat(\Cob^{3,\bullet}_{\modl}(4))$ satisfying the following: \begin{enumerate}[label=(\roman*)] \item Each $A_i$ is either \img{tangle0} or \img{tangleinfty} with a quantum and homological degree shift. \item Each $d_i$ has domain and target $A_{i-1}\to A_i$ or $A_i\to A_{i-1}$, and is one of the following five maps: